-As a central part of its educational and research mission, SCRiM hosts an annual summer school to foster opportunities for collaboration and to provide a solid foundation in the broad, multidisciplinary knowledge, tools, and methods of the diverse fields participating in the network.
+As a central part of its educational and research mission, SCRiM hosted a series of annual summer schools to foster opportunities for collaboration and to provide a solid foundation in the broad, multidisciplinary knowledge, tools, and methods of the diverse fields participating in the network.

-A key focus of the workshop is developing a common vocabulary to help foster enhanced cross-disciplinary communication, enabling the possibility for future research and decision support collaborations.
-Participants will also gain hands-on experience with key methods and tools including robust decisionmaking, use of simple models, and analysis of relevant datasets.
+A key focus of the workshop was to develop a common vocabulary to help foster enhanced cross-disciplinary communication, enabling the possibility for future research and decision support collaborations.
+Participants also gained hands-on experience with key methods and tools including robust decisionmaking, use of simple models, and analysis of relevant datasets.

 The program was targeted at postdocs, advanced graduate students, and early-career professionals in the decisionmaking and policy communities working on issues related to climate risk, mitigation, adaptation, and resilience.
 Thanks to the generous support of NSF, all participant costs (travel, lodging, meals, registration) were covered by the summer school, removing barriers to participation while encouraging the recruitment of diverse and highly qualified cohorts.

 A total of seven summer schools were held on Penn State’s University Park campus over the period 2013-2019.
 The final two summer schools were co-supported by the NOAA Mid-Atlantic RISA (MARISA).

 Topics in bold text indicate core sessions that were held all years of the summer school.